harv-ma/CinemaApp/README.md

 ------------
 ### Setup

 Once you download or clone the repository, everything should be good to go.
 Dumby data is already added.
-If you want to wipe the data, run `rake rb:reset` then `rake db:seed`.
+If you want to wipe the data, run `rake db:drop db:create db:migrate` then `rake db:seed`.

 Now it should be up and running at localhost:3000.